BitesPotatoBacks/MxPidQosBuddy/README.md

 <h1 align="center" style="">MxPidCpuRange</h1>
 <p align="center">
-  A simple shell script to find the QoS and determine the range of CPU cores available to the specifed PID(s) (for Apple M-Series)
+Determine the QoS and range of available CPU cores of any specified PID(s) on your Apple M-Series system
 </p>

 <p align="center">